OJamals/mcp_server_manager/README.md

 # MCP Server Manager

 A command-line tool for managing Model Context Protocol (MCP) servers for Cursor IDE.
 Offers an intuitive interface to manage MCP servers, and a remote repository with over 50 MCP servers which can be installed with a single click!

-## Overview

-MCP Server Manager allows you to manage various servers that extend Cursor IDE's capabilities.
-These servers enable additional functionality through the Model Context Protocol, providing tools like filesystem access, memory management, code execution, and more.
+Pure python with debug code purposely left in, to give an idea of what's happening.
+So many of the issues and confusion with MCP is lack of contextual awareness.
+Using this tool to manage and test your MCP servers helps overcome that!

 ## Installation